 The plans posted here are for an 18-inch awareness ribbon to match the size of my letter plans.
 The plans are designed to use 2×4 for the ribbon and 1×3 for the trim, but the plans will also work with 1×4 and a 1×2 trim (to make the ribbon with 1×4, use 1-1/4 inch pocket hole screws instead of 2-1/2 inch).

 I also made 12-inch awareness ribbon plans; in fact, all the pictures in this post show the 12-inch ribbon.
-The 12-inch breast cancer awareness ribbons are available in my Etsy shop for anyone interested in purchasing one.
-I also make custom ribbons for other causes.
-Just message me on the Esty shop to request a custom ribbon.
+The 12-inch breast cancer awareness ribbons are available for a limited time in my Etsy shop for anyone interested in purchasing one.

 - 2-1/2 in pocket hole screws